-For example, children with underlying health issues, such as asthma, diabetes, or other pre-existing conditions which place them at an elevated risk of harm if infected probably should be insulated from contact with other people as much as possible.
-Parents should understand this and work together, and arrange for alternate contact with the children, such as telephone, Skype, Facetime or Zoom videoconferencing.
+For example, children with underlying health issues such as asthma, diabetes, or other pre-existing conditions which place them at an elevated risk of harm if infected, should probably be insulated from contact with other people as much as possible.
+Parents should understand this and work together to arrange for alternate contact with the children, such as telephone, Skype, Facetime or Zoom videoconferencing.

 If both parents are healthy and the children are healthy, and the parents can agree on logistics for physical exchange and appropriate isolation of the children at the residence of the non-custodial parent during the visitation, then there is no reason for there to be any disputes over parental access.

 Are There Acceptable Reasons to Withhold visitation During Covid?